Flora-King/Mildew_Detection_pjkt/README.md

 * An image montage shows the difference between a healthy leaf and an infected one.

-* The difference between average and variability images shows that affected leaves display more white powdery spots around the center of the leaf
+* The difference between average and variability images shows that affected leaves display more more white powdery looking patches around the center of the leaf

 * And the image difference between average infected and average infected leaves shows no intuitive difference.